Exterior renovation in Fair Oaks

 Fair Oaks housing and architecture

-Fair Oaks's stock blends older Fair Oaks Village character homes, 1960s–1980s ranch subdivisions on oak lots, and larger custom and bluff-edge homes near the river.
-The Village homes reward period-sensitive profiles; the ranch and custom homes take well to a clean lap re-side with refined trim and careful detailing around the heavy oak canopy.
+Fair Oaks's stock blends older Fair Oaks Village character homes, 1960s through 1980s ranch subdivisions on oak lots, and larger custom and bluff-edge homes near the American River.
+The Village homes reward period-sensitive profiles and trim that keep their older character intact.
+The ranch and custom homes take well to a clean lap re-side with refined trim and careful detailing around the heavy oak canopy.
+We match the approach to which of those a home is, since a Village character home and a 1970s ranch on an oak lot call for distinctly different profiles and trim depth.

 Built for Fair Oaks's heat and oak canopy